hyperledger-solang/solang/docs/language.rst

   32 bytes.
 However, since ``bytes32`` is a primitive in itself, this will only be 32 bytes when ABI encoded.

-  In Substrate the `SCALE <https://substrate.dev/docs/en/overview/low-level-data-format>`_ encoding uses 32 bytes for both types.
+  In Substrate, the `SCALE <https://substrate.dev/docs/en/overview/low-level-data-format>`_ encoding uses 32 bytes for both types.

 Storage References
 __________________

 Parameters, return types, and variables can be declared storage references by adding ``storage`` after the type name.
 This means that the variable holds a references to a particular contract storage variable.